The Latest WUN Headlines + A Look at What's Up on Tuesday

 Weather

-Tuesday Night: Mostly clear, with a low around 65.
+Tuesday Night: Partly cloudy, with a low around 68.
 Southwest wind 9 to 11 mph.

 Marine

-Tuesday: SW wind 9 to 13 kt.
+Tuesday: NW wind around 8 kt, becoming WSW in the afternoon.
 Sunny.
 Seas 1 ft or less.

 Tuesday Night: SW wind 8 to 10 kt.
-Mostly clear.
+Partly cloudy.
 Seas 1 ft or less.

 Water Temperature: 64°F.